Romeo + Juliet: Critical response

-Review aggregator Rotten Tomatoes reported 73% of 66 critics gave a positive review, with an average rating of 6.8/10.
+Review aggregator Rotten Tomatoes reported 74% of 70 critics gave a positive review, with an average rating of 6.8/10.
 The site's critics consensus reads, "Baz Luhrmann's visual aesthetic is as divisive as it is fresh and inventive."
 Metacritic gives the film a weighted average score of 60 out of 100 based on 20 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 James Berardinelli gave the film three out of four stars and wrote, "Ultimately, no matter how many innovative and unconventional flourishes it applies, the success of any adaptation of a Shakespeare play is determined by two factors: the competence of the director and the ability of the main cast members.
 Luhrmann, Danes, and DiCaprio place this Romeo and Juliet in capable hands."

 Conversely, Roger Ebert gave the film a mixed review of only two stars out of four, saying, "I've seen King Lear as a samurai drama and Macbeth as a Mafia story, and two different Romeo and Juliets about ethnic difficulties in Manhattan (West Side Story and China Girl), but I have never seen anything remotely approaching the mess that the new punk version of Romeo & Juliet makes of Shakespeare's tragedy."

+Some reviewers significantly revised their opinions of the film as time passed.
+For example, Stephanie Zacharek went from describing it as "destined for the trash heap of Shakespeare adaptations" in her original review in Salon, to writing "I Panned Romeo + Juliet in 1996.
+Now I Think It’s One of the Best Shakespeare Adaptations" when revisiting the movie in her 25-year retrospective review for Time magazine.

 Accolades

-Leonardo DiCaprio won Favorite Actor and Claire Danes won Favorite Actress in a Romance at the 1997 Blockbuster Entertainment Awards.
-At the 1997 MTV Movie Awards, Danes won Best Female Performance, while DiCaprio was nominated for Best Male Performance, and DiCaprio and Danes were both nominated for Best Kiss and Best On-Screen Duo.
-At the 51st BAFTA Film Awards, director Baz Luhrmann won Best Direction; Luhrmann and Craig Pearce won for Best Adapted Screenplay; Nellee Hooper, Craig Armstrong and Marius De Vries won for Best Film Music; and Catherine Martin won for Best Production Design.
-The film was also nominated for Best Cinematography, Best Editing, and Best Sound.

-At the 47th Berlin International Film Festival in 1997, DiCaprio won the Silver Bear for Best Actor and Luhrmann won the Alfred Bauer Prize.
-The film was also nominated for the Golden Bear Award for Best Picture, but lost to The People vs. Larry Flynt.
-At the 69th Academy Awards, Catherine Martin and Brigitte Broch were nominated for Best Art Direction/Set Decoration.
+Romeo + Juliet competed for the Golden Bear at the 47th Berlin International Film Festival, winning the Alfred Bauer Prize for Luhrmann and the Silver Bear for Best Actor for DiCaprio.
+It received seven nominations at the 51st British Academy Film Awards and won in four categories, including Best Direction and Best Adapted Screenplay.
+The film received a single nomination for Best Art Direction at the 69th Academy Awards.

+Other notable ceremonies where it received much recognition included audience oriented award shows, such as the Blockbuster Entertainment Awards, and the MTV Movie Awards.